floppydsk3/rate-limiter-V1/v2 plans.md

 A GUI (Graphical User Interface) to make using it easier.

-Option to Attach Files. (and maybe gifs but that will be an v1 update.)
+Option to Attach Files.

 Youtube Video Support.

 Embedded Files.

+Tenor Support.